district10/blog/_posts/post-0098-probability-and-statistics.md

     Classical definition

+    :   | The probability of an event is **the ratio** of
+        |
+        |  - the number of cases favorable to it, to
+        |  - the number of all cases possible
+        |
-    :   The probability of an event is the ratio of the number of cases favorable to it, to the number of all cases possible when nothing leads us to expect[clarification needed] that any one of these cases should occur more than any other, which renders them, for us, equally possible.
+        | when nothing leads us to expect that any one of these cases should
+        | occur more than any other, which renders them, for us, equally
+        | possible.

         This definition is essentially a consequence of the principle of indifference.
 If elementary events are assigned equal probabilities,